diff-use/diff-use.github.io/_posts/2025-08-05-lets-dance.md

 We want to know all about how proteins "dance" in the crystal.
 In addition to having their own individual moves (see the [DaVinci Dude Dance]({% post_url 2025-07-29-davinci %}) post), different proteins can't occupy the same space at the same time, and sense and respond to their neighbors, even at a distance.

 Molecular-dynamics simulations give us a picture of the whole choreography.
 Starting with the crystal structure, our simulations evolve using assumptions about the underlying physics.
-The motions are random but follow patterns that show up in the diffraction.
+The motions appear random but follow patterns that show up in the diffraction.
 Right now researchers can make molecular-dynamics simulations agree reasonably well with the diffraction data, but the agreement isn't perfect.
 In particular, so far the simulations haven't done a very good job of modeling both the Bragg and diffuse data simultaneously.

 We're working to fix this problem.